Spring 1 2024 classes start on January 15, 2024

 Find Your Fit! - LSU Online offers multiple undergraduate business administration programs.

-Total credit hours for program: 120 credit hours
+Total credit hours per program: 120 credit hours

 |ENGL 1001 English Composition||3|